 So, Bob did what any normal person would do in that situation… He started to look for another job.
 That’s when we met.

 Bob successfully progressed through 5 stages of interviews over a 4 month period in which he was interviewed by 6 different people.
 He impressed the interviewers during the process with presentations and successfully overcame a psychometric evaluation that lasted 2 hours online.
-Check out my post on how to prepare for any interview here.
+Check out my post on how to prepare for an interview here.

 At the end of the recruitment process, Bob was the preferred candidate and he received an offer that met his expectations.
 Bob accepted the offer and Bob was happy again!

 When Bob handed his notice in with his current employer he was met with silence.
 Blank faces.
 Disbelief.
-Clearly they hadn’t seen it coming.
+Clearly, they hadn’t seen it coming.
 Later that day, Bob was called into a room with his boss, his boss’s boss and his boss’s boss’s boss!

 They explained that they didn’t want to lose him.
 They were prepared to offer him a bigger role within the company, with a bigger team and a higher salary.
 Now Bob felt special, yet confused.
 Bob wrestled with the dilemma over and over for the rest of the day.

-After much deliberation, Bob thanked the prospective employer for their time and their interest, but turned their offer down.
+After much deliberation, Bob thanked the prospective employer for their time and their interest but turned their offer down.
 Bob accepted his current employer’s counteroffer instead.